Professor Bryony James

 I received my undergraduate degree in Materials Science and Engineering at the University of Bath, England in 1993 and my PhD in Materials Engineering at the University of Auckland in 1998.

-I am currently a Professor in the Department of Chemical and Materials Engineering with a research and teaching focus on Materials Science.
+I am currently an honorary Professor in the Department of Chemical and Materials Engineering with a research and teaching focus on Materials Science.

 Research | Current